mcoons/soundAnalyzerNg/README.md

 ## Current Issues

-* The CPU/GPU power necessary makes it hard for most mobile devices so it is currently not very mobile friendly.
+* The CPU/GPU power currently necessary makes it hard for most mobile devices so it is currently not very mobile friendly.
+Need to minimize calculations and sample a smaller dataset.

 ## Future Additions/Fixes when I get time